rumineykova/android-lab/README.md

 Now when we know the basics of Android, let's have some fun with it. </br>
 Add a finish button on the main Activity screen, clicking the button sends you to a new screen </br>
 On the new screen there must be one button called "Share your score on slack" </br>
-When you click the button </br>
+When you click the button your current score should be posted on the slack channel #test-android</br>
 Hints: </br>
 Update gradle with slack-api repository </br>
-Update the manifest file to allow user permissions on have network access and wifi </br>
+Update the manifest file to allow user permissions on have network access and wifi (you need to enable three user-permissions) </br>
 The full API can be founds here, use it for referene to find which buttons you should use!</br>
-Generate a slack token </br>
+To use API, you should use a generate a slack token, read how [here] </br>
+Still struggling?
+Wrap the slack-api call in a try-catch block, and observe the error </br>
+You cannot start a long running tasks from the main UI thread, this is not only bad practice, but also a dangerous one.
+Check how to solve it [here](http://simpledeveloper.com/network-on-main-thread-error-solution/) </br>

 There are prizes (android stickers) for whoever manages to complete it!
 Good luck!</br>
 You will also be listed on the lab page as and Android master of the week! </br>